-The Turing Way is a handbook to reproducible, ethical and collaborative data science.
+Welcome to The Turing Way handbook to reproducible, ethical and collaborative data science.

-Our goal is to provide all the information that data scientists in academia, industry, government and the third sector need to ensure that the projects they work on are easy to reproduce and reuse.
+The Turing Way project is open source, open collaboration, and community-driven.
+We involve and support a diverse community of contributors to make data science accessible, comprehensible and effective for everyone.
+Our goal is to provide all the information that researchers and data scientists in academia, industry and the public sector need to ensure that the projects they work on are easy to reproduce and reuse.

 The Turing Way community is dedicated to making collaborative, reusable and transparent research “too easy not to do”.
 That means investing in the socio-technical skills required to work in a team, to build something more significant than any individual could deliver alone.